Trump lawyers hit impeachment trial as politically motivated ‘hatred’

 In the defense team’s arguments could be heard echoes of the strategy from Trump’s first impeachment trial last year, as his lawyers decried a “sham impeachment” that was a “witch hunt” against the 45th president who had antagonized Democrats from his first day in office.
 They ran video of multiple Democrats calling for Trump’s impeachment beginning in the early days of his presidency, and lambasted the Democratic managers for failing to fully investigate the Capitol violence — while at the same time castigating them for trying to impeach a former president.

 But Trump’s lawyers struggled to answer questions posed by senators after their argument concluded.
 At one point, a Trump lawyer asserted that the former president was not told that Pence’s safety was at risk — contradicting public comments from Sen. Tommy Tuberville (R-Ala.), who has said he alerted Trump that day that the vice president had just been swept out of the threatened Senate chamber.
+A spokesman for Sen. Mike Lee (R-Utah), whose phone Trump mistakenly called thinking it was Tuberville’s, said the call arrived at 2:26 p.m., just before they were evacuated from the chamber.

-Pence was pulled from the room by Secret Service at 2:13 p.m. and senators had fully evacuated the chamber by around 2:30 p.m. — the window for the call.
 The question centered on a tweet Trump sent at 2:24 p.m. that criticized Pence for declining to buckle to his pressure and refuse to certify the election.
 In earlier Democratic testimony, rioters were shown reading aloud the Trump tweet and screaming “Hang Mike Pence” as they assaulted the Capitol.

 “At no point was the president informed the vice president was in any danger,” van der Veen said.
 “Because the House rushed through this impeachment in seven days with no evidence, there is nothing at all in the record on this point.”